 On Mardi gras (Bolludagur) (March 5, 2019), you can enjoy pea soups, salted sheep, pastries: donuts, brioches, bolluvondur (sticks made of cabbage paste), bollur (cabbages filled with cream))…

 On Ash Wednesday (Öskudagur) (March 6, 2019), children in disguise go around the shops asking for sweets and singing.
 They surreptitiously attach small bags of ash to clothing to make pranks.
 It’s an Icelandic version of Halloween.
+Find out more about what to do in Iceland.

 What Are you going to eat in Iceland?